plone-ve/training/mastering-plone/testing.rst

 Think about what you want to check in your results.
 Do you want to make a one to one comparison?
 How would you handle UUIDs?

 A test creating 101 talks can be slow.
 It tests an edge case.
 There is a trick: create a new :py:class:`TestCase` Class, and set an attribute :py:attr:`level` with the value of 2.
-This test will then only be run when you run the tests with the argument :option:`-a 2` or :option:`--all`
+This test will then only be run when you run the tests with the argument :option:`bin/test -a` with the value 2 or :option:`bin/test --all`

 .. admonition:: Solution
    :class: toggle